thomasduft/testr/README.md

 Options:
   -tc|--test-case-id            A specific Test Case ID to run.
-  -i|--input-directory <DIR>    The input directory where the Test Case definition is located. (default: .)
+  -i|--input-directory          The input directory where the Test Case definition is located. (default: .)
-  -o|--output-directory <DIR>   The output directory where the Test Case result will be stored. (default: .)
+  -o|--output-directory         The output directory where the Test Case result will be stored. (default: .)
   --headless                    Runs the browser in headless mode.
   --continue-on-failure         Continues execution even if a test step fails.
   -s|--slow <MS>                Sets the slow motion delay in milliseconds.
-  -t|--timeout <MS>             Sets the timeout for awaiting the Playwright Locator in milliseconds. (default: 30000) -bt|--browser-type <TYPE>     Sets the browser type to run the Test Case against (Chrome, Firefox, Webkit). (default: Chrome)
+  -t|--timeout <MS>             Sets the timeout for awaiting the Playwright Locator in milliseconds. (default: 30000) -bt|--browser-type            Sets the browser type to run the Test Case against (Chrome, Firefox, Webkit). (default: Chrome)
-  -rvd|--record-video-dir <DIR> Records a video of the Test Case execution to the specified directory.
+  -rvd|--record-video-dir       Records a video of the Test Case execution to the specified directory.
 ```

 #### test-case